Markov chain approach to the distribution of ancestors in species of biparental reproduction: The gauged distribution of ancestors

-As we have previously argued, before using this distribution to calculate the moments, it is necessary to do a renormalization process, because the solution given by \eqref{solucion} is normalized over $\mathbb{N}$.
-We perform a gauge transformation\cite{Feynman} $\mathfrak{g}$ defined by
+As we have previously argued, before using this distribution to calculate the moments, it is necessary to perform a renormalization process.
+The reason is that the solution given by \eqref{solucion} is normalized over $\mathbb{N}$.
+We perform a gauge transformation \cite{Feynman}, denoted by $\mathfrak{g}_t$, which is applied to the probability distributions as

-that leaves the evolution equation \eqref{evolucion} invariant and allows both distributions to describe a Markov process and denote $\mathfrak{p}_n(t):=\lambda(t)\; P_n(t)$ the gauge transformed distribution of $P_n(t)$.
-The action of the group $\mathfrak{g}$ applied to the distribution $ P_n (t) $ leads to a distribution $ \mathfrak {p}_n (t) $ defined over $ \mathbb{S}_t$.
+The transformation \eqref{gauge} leaves the evolution equation \eqref{evolucion} invariant and allows both distributions to describe a Markov process.
+We denote $\mathfrak{p}_n(t)=\lambda(t)\; P_n(t)$ the gauge transformed distribution of $P_n(t)$.
+The action of the group $\mathfrak{g}_t$ applied to the distribution $ P_n (t) $ leads to a distribution $ \mathfrak {p}_n (t) $ defined over $ \mathbb{S}_t$.
 This idea can be understood in the context of conditional probabilities, with which we can obtain a projection of the distribution on $ \mathbb{N} $ into $ \mathbb{S}_t $, keeping the correct normalization.

+In oder words, the transformation $\mathfrak{g}_t$ leads to a new random variable $ \mathtt{X}$, which is the \textit{gauge transformed} of $X$.